27tang/convex-hull/README.md

 ######point-set-generator:

       SYNOPSIS:
-            point-set-generator [POINT COUNT] [RANGE]
+            point-set-generator [POINTS] [RANGE]

       DESCRIPTION:
             A utility to generate a set of random 2D cartesian coordinates.
 Outputs to stdout.

-            POINT COUNT specifies the number of points to generate.
+            POINTS specifies the number of points to generate.
             RANGE specifies the absolute value of the maximum and minimum values of the coordinates.